raissinging/Webb-Projects/README.md

 ## Substitution Madlib HTML/Python Project
 A program that substitutes certain words in a string of texts with other, mostly humorous, words, and then auto-generates html code to display the changes.

+## Word2vec Projects: Machine Learning
+1. Finding an outlier from a list of words and generating a png image to visualize it.
+2. Uses machine learning to generate analogies and then checks how good they are.
+3. Uses machine learning to attempt to classify movie reviews as positive or negative

 ## Movie Picker
 Helps you pick between two movies bassed on their Rotten Tomatoes and IMDB score.